The story of Ming Wah Dai Ha

 Pic 3 and 4: 10 February 1966, a plaque ceremony, officiated by then Governor Sir David Trench, was held at Ming Wah Dai Ha (Photo credit: Hong Kong Housing Society)

 A plaque unveiling ceremony was held on 10 February 1966 (Pic.
-2) to commemorate the completion of the project; over a hundred distinguished guests attended the event.
+3 and 4) to commemorate the completion of the project; over a hundred distinguished guests attended the event.
 The ceremony was officiated by then Governor Sir David Trench, who heaped praises on Bishop Hall’s contributions and recognised the work of the Housing Society.
 As a matter of fact, the success of the Housing Society and Ming Wah Dai Ha was largely attributable to Bishop Hall’s foresight and vision.
 When the estate’s design was later referenced by government funded housing projects, the Bishop proudly commented, “the first resettlement estates built by the government after the Shek Kip Mei fire were based almost entirely on our plans and designs.”

 The size of the flats at Ming Wah Dai Ha were determined by the number of expected occupants (35 square feet per person).
 When the building was new, the monthly lease rate of a 175 square feet flat designed for a family of five was HKD59.
 Apart from the cheap rates, Ming Wah also offered a pleasant living environment: most of the flats were equipped with a private kitchen and bathroom; the building itself featured public spaces where residents could interact with each other, and natural ventilation which was great for their health.
 As such, the estate was considered by many as the perfect living space; the number of applicants was overwhelming.
 According to a report by Overseas Chinese Daily News on 14 August 1962, the seven buildings completed in phase one offered a total of 1,480 flats, compared to 17,000 applications lodged, representing an oversubscription of more than 10 times.

 In 1976, Block A, which lacked private bathrooms, was rebuilt.
 In 2010, elevators were installed in all of the buildings to help residents get around more easily.
 Due to aging and deterioration of the buildings and growing housing demand, the Housing Society resolved to rebuild Ming Wah Dai Ha in phases in 2018.
-The oldest buildings, Block K, L and M, were rebuilt in 2021 and renamed Block 1, 2 and 3 respectively.
+The oldest buildings, Block K, L and M, were rebuilt in 2021 and renamed Block 1 and 2 respectively.
 The rebuilding of the rest of the blocks are well underway.
 The new estate is expected to be completed in 2035 and will be home to over 3,900 families.

 1. 饒玖才：《香港的地名與地方歷史（上）－港島與九龍》, Hong Kong, Cosmos Books Ltd., 2003, P.130